Configuring Protocols

 4. To save the settings, click Apply.

-To configure the H.323 protocol through the terminal's main menu, use the remote control to navigate to Settings → Protocols → H.323.
+To configure the H.323 protocol through the terminal's main menu, use the remote control to navigate to section Settings → Protocols → H.323.

-1. Enable the Enable H.323 option.
+1. Enable item Enable H.323.

 • Forbidden - not used;